 In October 2018, the Centers for Medicare & Medicaid Services (CMS) proposed implementing an International Pricing Index (IPI) model, a mandatory Center for Medicare & Medicaid Innovation (CMMI) demonstration that would dramatically alter how patients access and physicians administer Part B drugs—complex injections or infusions such as chemotherapy that are typically administered in a doctor’s office.

 The IPI payment model would require third-party private-sector vendors to procure and distribute Part B drugs to physicians and hospitals who would then administer the drug to the patient and collect beneficiary cost-sharing.
 The model would also set Medicare Part B payments by pegging them to the reimbursement rates of foreign countries.
 As a result, the price of drugs will be subject to market forces outside of the US, raising a variety of access and affordability issues for Medicare beneficiaries.
 Instead of the current percentage-based add-on payment, physicians and hospitals would receive a set payment amount for storing and handling drugs that would not be tied to drug prices.
-For more details on the proposal, click the links below:

 Though the IPI’s goal of lowering costs for Part B drugs is laudable, healthcare stakeholders have expressed myriad concerns why the model could result in negative unintended consequences for patient access, outcomes, and overall costs.